ppaez/pyramid_tutorial_maintain/README.rst

-The following script renders the `alchemy` scaffold into a temporary path, it compares each file in the rendered scaffold against the corresponding file in the SQL tutorial, and then opens vim with one tab for each file that has differences between the rendered scaffold  and the SQL tutorial::
+The following script renders the `alchemy` scaffold into a temporary path, it compares each file in the rendered scaffold against the corresponding file in the ``basiclayout`` folder of the SQL tutorial, and then opens vim with one tab for each file that has differences between the rendered scaffold  and the SQL tutorial::